-outpatient: Level C outh Service description Initial clinical Concurrent clinica considerations

-These services can be provided in any of the following: clinic, home, school and community.
+Mental Health Outpatient: Level C Youth Service description Initial clinical considerations Concurrent clinical considerations Transition/discharge considerations These services can be provided in any of the following: clinic, home, school and community.
 These services are designed to prevent the need for a higher LOC, or to sustain the gains made in a higher LOC, and which cannot be accomplished in either routine outpatient care or other community support services.
 Outpatient services may include some combination of evaluation and assessment, individual and family therapy, medication management, case management, skills training, peer/family support, respite and some phone crisis support.

-- Client who is precontemplative regarding engagement in a higher LOC. - Client needs higher frequency of sessions and a combination of multiple service types.

-Criteria for early childhood, school-age and adolescents:

-Covered diagnosis on the Prioritized List.

-At least ONE of the following:

-- Significant risk of harm to self or others. - Moderate-tosevere impairment of parent/youth relationship to meet the developmental or safety needs, - Moderate-tosevere functional or developmental impairment in at least one area,

-AND for school-age and adolescents, at least ONE of the following:

-- Risk of out-of-home placement or has had multiple transitions in placement in the last six months due to symptoms of mental illness, - Risk of school or daycare placement loss due to mental illness or developmental needs,

-Concurrent clinical Tropic considerations

-Continues to meet admission criteria AND at least one of the following:

-- Capable of additional symptom or functional improvement at this LOC. - Significant cultural and language barriers impacting ability to fully integrate symptom, - Management skills and there is no more clinically appropriate service.

-Transition/discharge considerations

-At least ONE of the following must be met:

-- Documented treatment goals and objective have been substantially met, - No longer meets criteria for this LOC or meets criteria for a higher LOC, - Not making progress toward treatment and there is no reasonable expectation of progress at this LOC, - It is reasonably predictable that continuing stabilization can occur with discharge from treatment, transition to PCP for medication management, and/ or appropriate community supports.
+Examples include: • Client who is pre- contemplative regarding engagement in a higher LOC. • Client needs higher frequency of sessions and a combination of multiple service types.
+Criteria for early childhood, school-age and adolescents: Covered diagnosis on the Prioritized List.
+At least ONE of the following: Significant risk of harm to self or others, Moderate-to- severe impairment of parent/youth relationship to meet the developmental or safety needs, Moderate-to- severe functional or developmental impairment in at least one area, AND for school-age and adolescents, at least ONE of the following: Risk of out-of-home placement or has had multiple transitions in placement in the last six months due to symptoms of mental illness, Risk of school or daycare placement loss due to mental illness or developmental needs, Continues to meet admission criteria AND at least one of the following: • Capable of additional symptom or functional improvement at this LOC, • Significant cultural and language barriers impacting ability to fully integrate symptom, • Management skills and there is no more clinically appropriate service.
+At least ONE of the following must be met: • Documented treatment goals and objective have been substantially met, • No longer meets criteria for this LOC or meets criteria for a higher LOC, • Not making progress toward treatment and there is no reasonable expectation of progress at this LOC, • It is reasonably predictable that continuing stabilization can occur with discharge from treatment, transition to PCP for medication management, and/ or appropriate community supports.

-- In-vivo coaching and mild-to-moderate phone crisis support required to interrupt dysfunctional patterns of interaction and integrate new skills. - Unstable placement due to caregiver stress. - Complex symptoms for which targeted caregiver/parent education is required to improve child function.

-- Multiple system involvement requiring coordination and case management, - Moderate-to-severe behavioral issues that cause chronic family disruption, - Extended crisis episode requiring increased services, - Recent acute or subacute admission within the last six months, - Significant current substance abuse for which integrated treatment is necessary, - Transition from a higher LOC intensity (stepdown) to maintain treatment gains, - Youth and/or family's level of English language skill and/ or acculturation is not sufficient to achieve symptom or functional improvement without case management.
+In-vivo coaching and mild-to-moderate phone crisis support required to interrupt dysfunctional patterns of interaction and integrate new skills.
+Unstable placement due to caregiver stress.
+Complex symptoms for which targeted caregiver/parent education is required to improve Multiple system involvement requiring coordination and case management, Moderate-to-severe behavioral issues that cause chronic family disruption, Extended crisis episode requiring increased services, Recent acute or subacute admission within the last six months child function. six months, Significant current substance abuse for which integrated treatment is necessary, Transition from a higher LOC intensity (step- down) to maintain treatment gains, Youth and/or family's level of English language skill and/ or acculturation is not sufficient to achieve symptom or functional improvement without case management.